stadiamaps/ferrostar/guide/src/web-getting-started.md

 - `valhallaEndpointUrl`: The Valhalla routing endpoint to use.
 You can use any reasonably up-to-date Valhalla server, including your own.
 See [vendors](./vendor.md#routing) for a list of known compatible vendors.
 - `httpClient`: You can set your own fetch-compatible HTTP client to make requests to the routing API (ex: Valhalla).
 - `costingOptions`: You can set the costing options for the route provider (ex: Valhalla JSON options).
+- `locationProvider`: Provides locations to the navigation controller.
+  `SimulatedLocationProvider` and `BrowserLocationProvider` are included.
+  See the demo app for an example of how to simulate a route.
 - `configureMap`: Configures the map on first load.
 This lets you customize the UI, add MapLibre map controls, etc. on load.
 - `onNavigationStart`: Callback when navigation starts.
 - `onNavigationStop`: Callback when navigation ends.